Bukkeeh/LITA_-Sales-Data-Project/README.md

  ### Insights
  The visual shows:
-- Sales Revenue: Total revenue of sales is 2million naira, while average sales is 211.78, which showed the store to be
+- Sales Revenue: Total sales of 2million naira, while average sales is 211.78, which showed the store to be
   performing moderately okay, but a lot need to be put in place to increase the performance of the store.
-- Top selling products: Top selling products of the store are shoes, shirts and hats, these products need to be stocked up more to increase the sales performance of the store
+- Top selling products: Top selling products of the store are shoes, shirts, hats, and gloves.
+These products need to be stocked up more to increase the sales performance of the store.
-- Low Selling products: Low selling products are socks, this product should be stocked moderately to reduce having them in shelf for a long time.
+- Low Selling products: Low selling products is socks, this product should be stocked moderately to reduce having them in shelf for a long time.
 - Regional Performance: South has the highest regional performance, followed by East, while West has the lowest performance by regions.
 - Price increment: Prices of top selling products should be increased at seasons when they are in high demands, to break even and